iron-meteor/iron-router/README.md

 });
 ```

-You can also set the data property to false.
-This indicates that you don't want
+If you provide a data function or object value it sets a Router level data
+context that is maintained across routes.
+This allows for scenarios where you
-to set the data context to a new value, but instead, maintain the previous
+don't want to change the data context from one route to another.

-value.
-This is useful if you you don't want to re-render templates that have
+If the data property is set to false, the router's data context will be
-already been rendered if the data context doesn't need to change.
+maintained.
+This is the default value of the data property, so you only need to
+set it if you're using custom RouteControllers.

 ```javascript
 Router.map(function () {